-The major recreational activities on the water are fishing, boating, canoeing, kayaking, river cruises and gambling.
+The major recreational activities on the river are fishing, boating, paddling, river cruises and gambling.
 Activities along or near the river include picnicking, camping, birding, sightseeing, photography, wildlife watching, bicycling, horseback riding, running, and hiking.
-There are numerous cultural festivals in the river towns and competitive boating, skiing and kayaking events.
-Commercial enterprises now offer opportunities to combine paddling (canoe or kayak), birding and wildlife viewing, photography and historic and cultural interpretation.
-Recreational opportunities are constantly changing; the American Queen resumed cruises on the river two years ago.
+There are numerous cultural festivals in the river towns and competitive cooking, boating, skiing and kayaking events.
+Commercial enterprises now offer opportunities to combine paddling, birding and wildlife viewing, photography and historic and cultural interpretation.
+Recreational opportunities are constantly changing; the American Queen resumed river cruises two years ago.

 Recreational use of the Mississippi River is increasing.
 Safety on water bodies is always a concern.
 The USCG keeps records of accidents and provides safety training and information for boaters to avoid accidents with commercial vessels.
-In the LMRRA project area, including IL, MO, KY, TN, AR, MS and LA, there were four collisions on the Mississippi River in 2011 involving recreational vessels; three in IL and one in MO.
+In the LMRRA project area, there were four collisions in 2011 involving recreational vessels; three in IL and one in MO.
 All of these accidents involved motorized watercraft.
 Over the last three years, there were no collisions on the River between recreational and commercial vessels.